Project Details

 Projekt Print View

-Sodium-coupled neutral amino acid transporter SNAT2 – a regulatory hub of alveolar homeostasis and its critical role in acute lung injury/ARDS
+Sodium-coupled neutral amino acid transporter SNAT2 – a novel regulator of alveolar epithelial cell apoptosis and the innate immune response in acute lung injury/ARDS

 Subject Area Anaesthesiology